Qualification: A Level

 The course is based on an understanding of the key film concepts of language, representation, audiences and institutions.

 You will cover a range of topics related to different film industries from around the world.
 You will explore the history of Hollywood and compare this with American independent films as well as historical and contemporary British films.
 You will also study a number of cinematic ‘new waves’, including the silent era and European film, as well as short and documentary films.
 This work will consist of in-depth, analytical and often comparative case studies.
-Having watched a film, we will research, discuss, analyze, compare and write about.
-This work develops many of the skills that you will have learned through the study of English Literature GCSE as you will need to write about each case study in detail in each of the exams.
+Having watched a film, we will research, discuss, analyse, compare and write about it.
+This work develops many of the skills that you will have learned through the study of English Literature GCSE as you will need to explore each film text in detail in the exams.